dlcs/iiif-presentation/docs/notes/paintedresource-to-manifest.md

 | mbt3rt0ysdbjeeserq16od | 7/51/secondB | 1            | 2            | ../7/51/secondB/full/133,200/0/default.jpg | {"en":["label 1b"]}      | null                     | 683           | 1024           |

 > [!NOTE]
-> Those columns marked with * are update from the incoming NQ canvas, unless they have been specified in the incoming `"canvasPainting"`.
+> Those columns marked with * are updated from the incoming NQ canvas, unless they have been specified in the incoming `"canvasPainting"`.
 This gives the API consumer a degree of control over what is set but allows IIIF-P to store defaults if not provided.

 The mapping would result in the following for canvas 0: